CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

-However, since~\autoref{eq:a_maxpool} does not consider the relative importance of the selected words, we utilize the calculated similarity to generate the weights of each word via $w_j=\sigma(s_j)$.
+However, since~\autoref{eq:a_maxpool} ignores the relative importance of the selected words, we use the calculated similarity to generate the weights of each word via $w_j=\sigma(s_j)$.
 By considering the relative importance, \autoref{eq:a_maxpool} then becomes:

-After obtaining the textual discriminative map, $\bm{d}^t$, the visual-textual attention consistency is achieved by making $\bm{d}^t$ to be close to the {\em visual} discriminative map $\bm{d}^v$ through a Mean Squared Error (MSE) loss:
+After obtaining the textual discriminative map, $\bm{d}^t \in \mathbb{R}^{1\times N^s}$, the visual-textual attention consistency is achieved by making $\bm{d}^t$ to be close to the \textit{visual} discriminative map $\bm{d}^v$ through a Mean Squared Error (MSE) loss:

-As mentioned earlier, ~\autoref{sec:vdm}, we detach the encoded visual discriminative representation $\bm{r}^\star$ in the decoder.
-The reason is that adding it as an extra visual token into the decoder will result in a size difference between the visual discriminative map and textual discriminative map ($N^s$ {\em vs} $N^s+1$), since there are no discriminative tokens available before generating the VDM.